christianrss/chris-clock/README.md

 # chris-clock
-A wall clock written from scratch in pure C.
+A wall clock written from scratch in pure C++.